dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ![address parsing canada](address_parsing.png)

-Since addresses are written in a predetermined sequence, RNN is the best way to crack this problem.
-However, to decode the output of the RNN, we also need another component, a fully-connected layer.
+Since addresses are sequences of arbitrary length where a word's index does not mean as much as its position relative to others, one can hardly rely on a simple fully connected neural network for address tagging.
+A dedicated type of neural networks was specifically designed for this kind of tasks involving sequential data: RNNs.
 Our architecture will therefore consist of an RNN and a fully-connected layer.

 ## Recurrent Neural Network (RNN)